Paparoni/Iguana/README.md

 # Iguana
-A lightweight JavaScript library with useful functions and short cuts.
+A lightweight JavaScript library with useful functions and short cuts